saliej/irochan/README.md

 I wanted to learn Nim, and to see how easy/hard it was to create a WinApi app.
 At the time it was written, there were no tutorials from writing Windows GUI Applications.

 ###### And?
 How easy/hard was it?
-Super easy if you're already used to creating Windows programs, and are familiar with C-style languages.
+Super easy if you're already familiar with WinApi programming and C-style languages.

+###### How long did it take you?
+About two hours a night over maybe 5 days.
+Most of the time was spent researching the language, tools, and looking up WinApi functions.
+Nim itself is very easy to use and understand, at least the subset of the language that was used to create this app.

 ###### Why should I use this?
 You probably shouldn't :)